amarendra729/P1-Project/README.md

 # P1-Project
-📊 Stock Market ETL & Analysis Project
+# 📊 Stock Market Analysis
-📌 Overview
+# 📌 Overview

 This project demonstrates an end-to-end ETL (Extract, Transform, Load) pipeline using Python.
 It extracts stock market data, cleans and transforms it, stores it in a MySQL database, and generates analytical insights through visualizations.

 This project showcases skills in data engineering, SQL integration, data cleaning, and financial analysis.

-🚀 Features
+# 🚀 Features
-🔹 Data Extraction
+# 🔹 Data Extraction

 Loads stock datasets for multiple companies.

 Merges datasets into a unified DataFrame.

-🔹 Data Cleaning & Transformation
+# 🔹 Data Cleaning & Transformation

 Converts date column to proper datetime format.